simrat12/portia-sdk-python/README.md

 # Instantiate a Portia client.
 Load it with the config and with the open source example tool registry
 portia = Portia(config=my_config, tools=example_tool_registry)

-# Execute a run from the user query
+# Execute a plan run from the user query
-plan_run = portia.execute_query('Which stock price grew faster in 2024, Amazon or Google?')
+plan_run = portia.run_query('Which stock price grew faster in 2024, Amazon or Google?')

 # Serialise into JSON an print the output
 print(plan_run.model_dump_json(indent=2))